Vscan and transmitter training for underground utility signal tracing

 Yes.
 Bespoke elements can include your company's specific permit to dig, your strike history and lessons learned, your site-specific hazards and your documentation.
 The QTS surface laid cables programme is an example of how the course can be customised around a client's exact needs.

-What is the difference between vScan and transmitter training and EUS CAT1?
+What is the difference between vScan and transmitter training and EUSR CAT1?

-The EUS CAT1 is an EUSR-registered qualification with fixed assessment criteria.
+The EUSR CAT1 is an EUSR-registered qualification with fixed assessment criteria.
 The vScan & Tx course is a bespoke in-house training programme with no fixed awarding body, giving Sygma greater flexibility to cover advanced topics and tailor content to your organisation.
-Many clients use the vScan & Tx course for bulk refresher training and the EUS CAT1 for formal qualification.
+Many clients use the vScan & Tx course for bulk refresher training and the EUSR CAT1 for formal qualification.

 Is the course suitable for delegates with no previous locating experience?